Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Introduction

-Transport noise was introduced by R.H.\ Kraichnan in \cite{K68,K94} in the study of evolution of passive scalars and has subsequently been widely used in the context of fluid dynamics.
-In this theory, the regularity (or irregularity) of $(b_{n,i})_{n\geq 1}$ plays in important role.
-More precisely, one merely assumes

-In particular, one can choose $b_{n,i}$ such that the transport noise in \eqref{eq:reaction_diffusion_system_intro} reproduces the Kolmogorov's spectrum of turbulence.
-In that case, one can prove that \eqref{eq:b_smoothness_intro} holds only if $\alpha<\frac{2}{3}$.
-We refer to \cite[Section 5]{GY21} and the references therein for more details.
-The results of the current paper holds under the assumption \eqref{eq:b_smoothness_intro}.
+The results of the current paper hold under the assumption \eqref{eq:b_smoothness_intro}.
 Here, for simplicity, we only consider periodic boundary conditions.
-However we expect that the techniques we use can be extended to the case of bounded domains $\Dom\subseteq\R^d$ with suitable boundary conditions for the solution.
-Here, further constraints on $b_{n,i}|_{\partial\Dom}$ might be needed.
+However, we expect that the techniques we use can be extended to the case of bounded domains $\Dom\subseteq\R^d$ with suitable boundary conditions.
+In the latter situation, further constraints on $b_{n,i}|_{\partial\Dom}$ might be needed.

-In the main part of the current work, we actually consider operators, where the leading operators is of the form $\div(a_{i}\cdot\nabla u_i)$ instead of $\ellip_i \Delta u_i$ (see \eqref{eq:reaction_diffusion_system}).
-The motivation for this is that divergence type operators arise naturally in case of a \emph{Stratonovich} formulation of transport noise, which is sometimes preferred in applications.
-Indeed, at least formally,
+In the main part of the current work, we actually consider reaction-diffusion equations where the leading operators are of the form $\div(a_{i}\cdot\nabla u_i)$ instead of $\ellip_i \Delta u_i$, see \eqref{eq:reaction_diffusion_system}.
+One motivation for this is that if one considers \eqref{eq:reaction_diffusion_system_intro} with Stratonovich transport noise instead of an It\^o one, then one can reformulate it as a system of SPDEs in It\^o form with a correction term which is in divergence form.
+Indeed, at least formally (in the case $g_{n,i}\equiv 0$),

 where $a_{b,i}^{j,k}=\frac{1}{2}\sum_{n\geq 1}b^{j}_{n,i}b^{j}_{n,i}$ for all $j,k\in \{1,\dots,d\}$ provided $\div\,b_{n,i}=0$ (incompressibility).